 The University of Hong Kong - Biomedical Sciences

-Since freshman year, I have intended to major in Biomedical Sciences.
 It all kicked off when in grade 10, I was mesmerized by a video of Kurzgesagt – In a Nutshell shared by my Biology teacher, which depicted the friendship between T and B cells.
 B cells act as a frontier to invade pathogens, but they can get ‘exhausted’ after fighting extensively.
 Concerning this, T cells invigorate B cells, thereby enabling B cells to return vigorously to the war.
-This made me think that physiology could teach us important things about life.
+This made me think that physiology could teach us important things about life and initiated my interest in the Biomedical Sciences.
 Due to this, I wanted to dive into the human body by enrolling in the HEAL Clinical Shadowing Program.

-This program was held virtually every Wednesday in a month.
-I signed up in August 2022.
-In the sessions, we were led by professional doctors.
-To name a few, Dr. Chris Behringer and Dr. Shivaan Oomrigar.
-They taught us through videos in which real patients were interviewed about their health condition.
-I studied a multitude of diseases, such as ulcerative colitis, hemorrhoids, Kawasaki disease, etc. I was even taught how to diagnose with the information received, fill out SOAP, read a CT scan, do a physical exam on adults and infants, and other tasks.
+This program was held virtually each week.
+In the sessions, we were led by professional doctors. like Dr. Chris Behringer and Dr. Shivaan Oomrigar, who taught us how real patients were interviewed about their health condition.
+I studied a multitude of diseases, such as ulcerative colitis, hemorrhoids, Kawasaki disease, etc. I was taught how to diagnose with the information received from the patients, fill out SOAP, read a CT scan, do a physical exam on adults and infants, and other tasks.
 The program also widened my knowledge about medications and treatments.
-For instance, the strep throat culture.
-It triggered my curiosity of how scientists can identify a group A strep bacteria with just a swab.
+For instance, how scientists can identify a group A strep bacteria with just a swab.
 This attracted me to Biomedical Sciences.

+Another experience that influenced me to study Biomedical Sciences is when I shadowed a doctor in person.
+Morning to afternoon, I observed dozens of patients who suffered from neurologicaldiseases, including paresthesia, Parkinson’s disease, HIV/AIDS, and dementia.
+I learned how the biomedical scientists and the doctor worked together to diagnose the patients.
+When the doctor required laboratory tests for diagnosis like the RNA test, they would be done by the scientists, who would give the results back to the doctor to read.

 I hope to address the progressiveness of human diseases and their obscure root-causes and treatments.
 For instance, there are thousands of people who were unable to survive from lung cancer, because it is typically diagnosed at a severe stage and professionals were not able to treat it.
-Referring to Scientific American and Quanta Magazine – though there are technologies established to help detect and treat the lethal diseases, such as a robotic bronchoscope to know whether one’s lung is cancerous and a vagina on a chip to examine drugs against bacterial vaginosis, still they cannot prevent one from being afflicted with the disease.
-As a concern to this, I aim to research intensely to understand everything important about various diseases, specifically the cardiovascular, so that people are able to strongly combat them.
+According to Scientific American and Quanta Magazine, although there are technologies established to help detect and treat the lethal diseases, such as a robotic bronchoscope to know whether one’s lung is cancerous and a vagina on a chip to examine drugs against bacterial vaginosis, they still cannot prevent one from being afflicted with the disease.
+As a result, I aim to research intensely to understand everything important about various diseases, specifically the cardiovascular, so that people can treat them.

-Another experience that influenced me to study Biomedical Sciences is when I shadowed a doctor in person.
-Morning to afternoon, I observed dozens of patients who suffered from neurology-related diseases, including Paresthesia, Parkinson’s Disease, HIV/AIDS, and Dementia.
-Besides, I understood how the biomedical scientists and the doctor co-worked.
-The doctor required laboratory and scientific tests to diagnose their patients’ illnesses.
-For example, the RNA test was carried out by the scientists, which then the results were read by the doctor to diagnose.